ddddddeon/hk/README.md

 # hk
 A general-purpose C library, providing APIs for logging, strings, bitfields, stacks and OS commands.

-*For personal use only.
-This code was written for my own personal use, and is not guaranteed to be secure, portable, robust or bug-free.*
+*This code was written for my own personal use, and is not guaranteed to be secure, portable, robust or bug-free.*

 The Makefile is hardcoded for building on linux-x86_64 platforms.
 Autotools are not yet leveraged in this project.